open-dovetail/fabric-chaincode/contract/README.md

 Set up development environment by following the **Getting Started** instructions in [README.md](../README.md).

+If you do not configure the local Golang development environment, you can follow the steps in the [demo](https://github.com/open-dovetail/demo/blob/master/blockchain/docker/README.md) to build contracts by using preconfigured Docker images.

 ## Build and deploy chaincode to Hyperledger Fabric

 In a terminal console, change to this directory, and type the command `make`, which will perform the following steps: